 If chargers cannot be accommodated centrally or if there is only one device per building, each charger shall be kept free of combustible materials within a radius of 2,5 m around and above.
-This area shall be identified permanently and well visibly by colour markings or barriers.
+Colour markings or barriers shall identify this area permanently and well visibly.
 Chargers shall not be placed on combustible supports and not in or close to racks.